pjryan513/Bitmap-Engine/README.md

 ### [github.io](https://alexander-io.github.io/Bitmap-Engine/)
 Original code contribution by [aingerson](https://github.com/aingerson/Bitmap-Engine) as a research assistant under the direction of Professor D.Chiu.

 This repo was forked from (https://alexander-io.github.io/Bitmap-Engine/) on 10/11/2017.
 The purpose of this fork is for Patrick Ryan and Ian White to finish implementing BBC compression and querying.
+In addition to this, this repo may contain some new updates to the BBC algorithm in our attempts to further optimize and modify it.

 ## Linux Install & Execution instructions
 ```bash